reworkhow/XSim.jl/docs/src/basic/founder.md

 # Founders

 ## Data
 In this page, Files `demo_genotypes.csv`, `demo_haplotypes.csv` will be used in the demonstrated examples.
 Missing values can be represented by -1 or 9.
+Both demonstrated files contain 5 individuals and 4 genetic markers.

 ```
-# Both files contains 5 individuals and 4 genetic markers

 # demo_genotypes.csv
 # rows: individuals, columns: markers
 # homozygote is coded as 0 and 2, otherwise is coded as 1